All of the following are types of receivables except: | Study Prep in Pearson+

 1

-Step 1: Understand the concept of receivables.
-Receivables are amounts owed to a company by its customers or other parties, typically resulting from sales or lending activities.
-They are considered assets on the balance sheet.
+Understand the concept of receivables: Receivables are amounts owed to a company by customers or other parties, typically arising from sales or lending activities.
+Common types include accounts receivable, notes receivable, and interest receivable.

-Step 2: Review the types of receivables listed in the problem.
-Common types of receivables include 'Accounts receivable,' which represents amounts owed by customers for goods or services sold on credit; 'Notes receivable,' which are formal written promises to pay a specific amount; and 'Interest receivable,' which represents interest income earned but not yet received.
+Analyze the given options: Interest receivable refers to interest earned but not yet received, notes receivable are formal written promises to pay, and accounts receivable are amounts owed by customers for goods or services provided on credit.

-Step 3: Identify the term that does not fit the category of receivables.
-'Accounts payable' is a liability, not an asset.
-It represents amounts a company owes to suppliers or creditors for goods or services purchased on credit.
+Recognize that 'Inventory receivable' is not a valid type of receivable: Inventory refers to goods available for sale or production, and it is classified as an asset, not a receivable.
+Receivables specifically involve amounts owed to the company.

 Watch next